-When the liquidity pool obtains liquidity (which can be understood as capital injection), LP will get a special LP token, which represents the liquidity ratio they provide.
+When the liquidity pool obtains liquidity (understood as a capital injection), it will get a unique LP token representing the liquidity ratio they provide.
 When this liquidity pool facilitates transactions, 0.3% of transaction costs will be distributed proportionally to all LP token holders.
 If LPs want to withdraw the liquidity they provided, the LP tokens they represent must be burnt.

 Every time LP tokens are burnt, a price adjustment is initiated based on a deterministic algorithm, the Automated Market Maker (AMM).
-The basic liquidity pool uses a constant commodity market maker algorithm, which means that the amount of a given two tokens remain constant.
+The basic liquidity pool uses a constant commodity market maker algorithm, meaning the amount of two tokens remains constant.
 On top of that, due to the algorithm, the pool will still be liquid regardless of the volume.
-The main reason for this is that the algorithm asymptotically increases the price of the token as the target amount increases.
+The main reason is that the algorithm asymptotically increases the token’s price as the target amount increases.

-Some protocols, like Balancer, are starting to give LPs more incentives to attract liquidity.
+Some protocols, like Balancer, give LPs more incentives to attract liquidity.
 This process is called liquidity mining.
-The concepts of liquidity pools and automated market makers are simple, yet useful.
-If we don’t have a centralized order book, we don’t need external support from market makers.
+The concepts of liquidity pools and automated market makers are simple yet valuable.
+We don’t need external support from market makers if we don’t have a centralized order book.

 CrowdSwap is adding new yield farming programs for various chains.
 So far, users have been able to farm on Polygon and BSC networks.
 Each of these blockchains has different options, to which new ones are being added as the system updates.
 To date, the following pools are accessible on CrowdSwap:

-Participating in these pools is done on CrowdSwap with very easy steps that everyone can follow.
-The interesting thing about yield farming options on CrowdSwap is that with the cross-chain technology, holders of assets from other chains can take part in these programs.
-This means that you don’t need to swap your existing tokens to the LP pair before the investment.
+Participating in these pools is done on CrowdSwap with easy steps everyone can follow.
+The exciting thing about yield farming options on CrowdSwap is that with the cross-chain technology, holders of assets from other chains can participate in these programs.
+This means you don’t need to swap your existing tokens to the LP pair before investing.
 Check these outstanding features, and a lot more, by visiting the ‘OPPORTUNITIES’ section of the CrowdSwap App.